-Tennessee has over 60,000 miles of rivers and streams, and more than 570,000 acres of lakes1.
-We all live in a watershed, and when we take care of these water resources we are rewarded by cleaner drinking water, healthier fish, and a better environment for everyone.
+Tennessee has over 60,000 miles of rivers and streams, and more than 570,000 acres of lakes that source our domestic, industrial and agricultural water supply1.
+We all live in a watershed, and when we take care of the watershed, rivers and streams, we are rewarded by cleaner drinking water, better recreational opportunities, healthier fish, and a better environment and economy.
 The Council’s Watershed Support Center works with local communities to educate, conserve and restore the health of Tennessee’s watersheds, including healthy urban and rural forests for people, plants and animals.

-To provide communities with the science and tools necessary to conserve and restore local watershed health.
+To provide communities with watershed science, contract services, regulatory and other tools necessary to conserve and restore local watershed health.

-*** NEW DOWNLOAD *** Citizen Action Guide to Watershed Assessment and Restoration - The Council’s Citizen Action Guide connects citizens with their local watershed and empowers them to take action!
+*** NEW DOWNLOAD *** Citizen Action Guide to Watershed Assessment and Restoration - The Council’s Citizen Action Guide connects educators, stormwater directors and citizens with their local watershed and empowers them to take action for cleaner water!
 All this to promote watershed health, community engagement and community priorities.
 This program includes training workshops for your community on watershed assessment methods and restoration actions in which everyone can participate.

 The most recent watershed data about Tennessee shows that more than half of our state’s rivers, streams, lakes and wetlands are impaired, or in poor biological health.
-These waters are the source of our drinking water supplies, and its where we go to fish, float and swim.
+These waters are the source of our drinking water supplies, and its where we go to fish, float, swim and irrigate our crops.
 Check out Tennessee’s 303d list for a complete list of impaired waters.
 Click here for a comprehensive overview of the status of water quality in Tennessee.
-Or visit TDEC’s water page for a wealth of reports and information.
+Or visit TDEC’s water page for more information.

-- Curtail stream bank erosion by installing bioengineering practices on eroded banks to prevent erosion (the largest source for sediment pollution) and to rebuild the habitat for fish and aquatic life.
+- Curtail stream bank erosion by installing bioengineering solutions on eroded banks to prevent erosion (the largest source for sediment pollution) and to rebuild the habitat for fish and aquatic life.

 - Reforest stream banks by planting trees and vegetation – to stabilize the soil, filter pollutants to improve water quality and reduce flooding.
 And increase adjacent property values!